Wanyūdō

+"The matter of the Katawaguruma of Higashinotoin, Kyoto" from the anonymous Shokoku Hyakumonogatari.

 Wanyūdō (輪入道, literally "wheel (輪) monk (入道)"), also known as "Firewheel" or "Soultaker", is a yōkai depicted in Toriyama Sekien's collection of yōkai illustrations, Konjaku Gazu Zoku Hyakki.
 He is a relatively well-known yōkai; the earliest reports of him date back to the Heian period.

 Description

+In Konjaku Gazu Zoku Hyakki, Toriyama Sekien depicts Wanyūdō as a figure with a male face attached to the center of an ox cart wheel wrapped in flames.
+The accompanying explanatory text states the following:

+A wheel hub has a large priest's head attached to it, which turns and moves around on its own.
+Those who see this lose their souls.

+If you write "This place is the village of Shōbo" on a piece of paper and stamp it on the door of your house, it will not dare to approach.

+Wanyūdō steals the souls of those who see its form.
+The instruction to paste a paper reading "This place is the village of Shōbo" (Japanese: 此所勝母の里) on the door of a house as a charm means that Wanyūdō cannot approach.
+The phrase "This place is the village of Shōbo" is derived from an anecdote in the "Biographies of Zou Yang" from the Records of the Grand Historian (Shiji).
+In the story, Zengzi, a disciple of Confucius and the founder of a school of Confucianism in China, refused to set foot in the village of "Shōbo" (Chinese: Shengmu; literally "Defeating Mother" or "Winning over Mother") because he disliked the name, which implied overcoming one's mother.

-Wanyūdō takes the form of a burning ox cart wheel bearing the tormented face of a man.
-Various folklore purports him as the condemned soul of a tyrannical daimyō who, in life, was known for having his victims drawn on the back of an ox cart.
+Various folklore also purports him as the condemned soul of a tyrannical daimyō who, in life, was known for having his victims drawn on the back of an ox cart.
 He is said to guard the gates of Hell, and to wander back and forth along the road between this world and the underworld, scaring townsfolk as he passes and stealing the souls of anyone who gets too close in order to bring them to Hell with him.